 There were few walk-through with water after the main service (could have been a little more frequent).

-Inflight entertainment choices were nowhere near JA or Singapore Airlines but sufficient for this one-way flight.
+Inflight entertainment choices were nowhere near JAL or Singapore Airlines but sufficient for this one-way flight.

 Drinks and hot towels were distributed about 2 hrs before landing in Helsinki followed by a hot dinner of japanese noodles served with fresh fruit and crackers.
 A really nice light and fresh meal towards the end of a long flight.